mdiezher/github-temp/README.md

 # github-temp
-Test to practices introduction to Github
+Test to practices introduction to Github.
+I am editing the README file.
+Adding some more details about the project description.